chubb/dynamics-sim/README.md

 # dynamics-sim
-My first C++ project, a dynamics simulation
+A personal project to improve my comfort with C++.
+It is a generalized dynamics simulation.